01 — About Me

 I am a postdoc fellow at Colorado State University (CSU), working with Eric Maloney, Charlotte DeMott, and Emily Riley Dellaripa, with special interests in tropical intraseasonal variability, air-sea interaction, tropical-extratropical interaction, and climate change.
 Now I am working on the processes-oriented diagnosis of equatorial oceanic waves in multi-models, especially the wave responses to intraseasonal westerly wind forcing associated with the Madden–Julian Oscillation (MJO).

-Keywords for my spare time: travelling / story-oriented photography / movies / East Asian indie rock / running
+Keywords for spare time: travelling around / story-oriented photography / movies / Asian indie rock / running

 Westerly Wind Events & Oceanic Kelvin Waves in the Equatorial Pacific